jdc-cunningham/notebook/DEVLOG.md

 Alright looks like I have everything in a working state, this is all I'll put into this for now gotta go back to reality (me being poor)

+There isn't a way to remove stuff from the sidebar, I should do that real quick

+Then again idk... it makes sense from an organizational standpoint but I also would like to remember or be reminded of what I was thinking about/working on in the past

+Like it would be cool to see how you change over decades (depressing thought) I know how I've changed, from a dumb cringe jackass to slightly less

 ---

 02/02/2024